 There is a common funeral tradition practiced in the Caribbean (primarily in Belize, Grenada, Dominica, Barbados, Jamaica, Guyana, Trinidad, Haiti, and the Dominican Republic) called Nine Nights (or Dead Yard).
 Nine Nights is basically an extended wake that lasts for nine full days and has roots in African religious tradition.
 Family and friends of the deceased come to the home, share memories and condolences, sing hymns and eat food together.
 It is not meant to be a time to mourn but a time celebrate.
 The ninth night is the night before the funeral service.
 The tradition is that on the ninth night the spirit of the deceased passes through the celebration and says goodbye before moving on to his or her final resting place.

 Spirits Live On After Death

-The Hispanic culture of death and dying believes that when a person passes, he or she has moved onto a different phase of life.
-Their loved ones live on in spirit and are very much a part of the family, even if they are no longer in this realm.
+The Hispanic culture of death and dying believes that death is a part of life and when a person passes, he or she has simply moved onto a different stage of life.
+They believe that their loved ones continue to live on in spirit and are still very much a part of the family.